Kuflink vs Housemartin

 Key Differences

 The fundamental difference is the investment structure.
 Kuflink is peer-to-peer lending: you lend money secured against property and receive interest.
-Assetz Exchange offers direct investment in property assets: you buy shares in a specific property and receive a share of rental income.
+Housemartin offers direct investment in property assets via SPVs: you buy fractional equity units in a specific property and receive a share of rental income.

 This structural difference affects returns, risk, and liquidity.
 Kuflink investors receive fixed interest rates over defined terms.
-Assetz Exchange investors receive variable rental yields plus exposure to property value changes (up or down).
+Housemartin investors receive variable rental yields plus exposure to property value changes (up or down).

 Both platforms offer secondary markets, but they function differently.
-Kuflink's allows you to sell loan positions; Assetz Exchange's allows you to sell property shares.
+Kuflink's allows you to sell loan positions; Housemartin's allows you to sell property equity units.
 In both cases, liquidity depends on buyer demand.

-Minimum investments are similar: Kuflink from £100, Assetz Exchange from £1.
-The very low entry point on Assetz Exchange makes it one of the most accessible property investment platforms in the UK.
+Minimum investments are similar: Kuflink from £100, Housemartin from £1.
+The very low entry point on Housemartin makes it one of the most accessible property investment platforms in the UK.

 Who Is Each Platform Best For?